 1. Stay on topic

-The winner will be speaking at Nordic Business Forum 2018 to over 7,000 CEOs and business executives who are eager to hear about peak performance, strategy, and artificial intelligence.
+The winner will be speaking at Nordic Business Forum in Helsinki and Oslo Business Forum in Oslo to altogether over 10,000 CEOs and business executives who are eager to hear about Future of Work, Future of Marketing, and Disruptive Technologies for Business.
 Their goal is to learn something or meet someone or discover an idea that they can use to improve the way they work and/or lead.
 So, don’t get sidetracked; find an idea that resonates with your audience and delivers real value.

 2. Tell us the highlights